HASecuritySolutions/ansible-vulnwhisperer/README.md

 *Note* vulnwhisperer at the time of writing only supports Elasticsearch version 5.x

+### Kibana

+This roles comes from the upstream kibana ansible [repository](https://github.com/geerlingguy/ansible-role-kibana) and has been installed via the `ansible-galaxy` tool.
+Please refer to the [official documentation](https://galaxy.ansible.com/) for more information.

 ### Vulnwhisperer

 This is the main role that configures the vulnwhisperer software.
 It creates a number of directories in which it clones